×

 • Their homes – they might start to hoard, or you notice that they don’t look after their home like they used to, it may be unclean or unsafe.

-What to do if you think someone is being abused:
+What to do if you think someone is being abused

 If you think someone is being abused, finding it difficult to cope or you are being abused, please get in touch, so we can help.

-All information is confidential, and we will make sure you that we contact you in a way that makes sure you feel safe.
+All information is confidential, and we will make sure that we contact you in a way that makes sure you feel safe.

 • Call us on 0300 323 0325

-Other useful information:
+Other useful information

 Domestic abuse